TotalProtectLTD/LocalTransperancy/scheduler/README-PARSER-ADVERTISER.md

 ## Overview

-`parser_of_advertiser.py` is scheduled to run every 2 minutes but uses **PID-based locking** to prevent concurrent execution.
+`parser_of_advertiser.py` is scheduled to run every 1 minute but uses **PID-based locking** to prevent concurrent execution.
 This solves the problem of variable execution time (10 seconds to 30 minutes).

 ## How It Works